rosiel/islandora_solution_packs_tutorial/README.md

 Islandora won't let you ingest an object without a collection configured to allow this content model.
 By convention, a solution pack will provide a collection with this content model in its Collection Policy.

 ## Form Associations
 A solution pack should define the form to use for ingest/editing.
+This is a two-step process, similar to the GUI, where one needs to upload (and name) a form from an XML file, then create associations to content types and datastream.
+*  ```hook_islandora_xml_form_builder_forms()``` creates the form from an XML file and names it.
-This is given as an xml file and is registered using ```hook_islandora_xml_form_builder_form_associations()```.
-The association links this form to a specific datastream of this content model.
+*  ```hook_islandora_xml_form_builder_form_associations()``` creates an association linking this form to a specific datastream of this content model.
+Unlike forms that were uploaded through the GUI, forms that were registered in code cannot be deleted, and associations cannot be removed (though they can be disabled).
+You can see them in the XML form associations (admin/islandora/xmlform).

+## Ingest Steps
+By default, the ingest steps include
+* an option to upload the object from FoXML
+* selecting a content model (if the collection policy allows multiple)
+* selecting a form (if the form associations associate multiple with the chosen cmodel)

+But the solution pack needs provide the form to upload the OBJ (if applicable), or any other datastreams.
+It does this with ```hook_islandora_ingest_steps()``` or ```hook_CMODEL_PID_islandora_ingest_steps()```.
+This points to a Drupal form which is, by convention, located in the solution pack's /include/CMODEL_upload.form.inc.
+That file includes the form definition (by Drupal's magic naming conventions, this is in a function with the name that is the same as the form_id), and what to do when the form is submitted (by Drupal's magic naming conventions, this is in a function named FORM_ID_submit()).